 Clarification: Parties on the economic left want government to play an active role in the economy.
-This includes higher taxes, more regulation and government spending and a more generous
+This includes higher taxes, more regulation and government spending and a more generous welfare state.
+Parties on the economic right emphasize a reduced economic role for government: privatization, lower taxes, less regulation, less government spending, and a leaner welfare state.
+Responses:

-- 0: Far-left.
+0: Far-left.

-- Left.
+- 1: Left.

-Center-left.
+- 2: Center-left.

 - 3: Center.

 - 4: Center-right.

 - 5: Right.

-- 6: Far-right.
+6: Far-right.